 Siam FC

-A debut season eleventh place playing at Leo Stadium, home of Bangkok Glass.
-A change of name for the following campaign to Thonburi BG United followed, with the team a reserve side for Glass, with home games played at Thonburi University Stadium.
+Rangsit FC was accepted into the third-tier Regional League Division 2 Bangkok Metropolitan Region as an expansion club in 2012, playing at Leo Stadium, the home of Bangkok Glass.
+They were then renamed Thonburi BG United as a reserve side for Glass, with home games played at Thonburi University Stadium.

-The side ended second from bottom in Central & Western Region prior to a move back to the Bangkok region, where they reverted to the Rangsit name, finishing in midtable while playing at Rajamangala University of Technology Thanyaburi Satadium.
+The side struggled in the Central & Western Region before being moved back to the Bangkok section, reverting to the previous Rangsit name.
+They moved home grounds once more, playing at Rajamangala University of Technology Thanyaburi Stadium.

-A return to Leo Stadium followed in 2015, and with it, a slight improvement on the pitch, with another similar position being achieved a year later.
-Thai football extended to four tiers for the 2017 season, which saw the club become Bangkok Glass B in the Bangkok region of Thai League 4, where the team ended third.
+A return to Leo Stadium followed in 2015, and with it, a slight improvement on the pitch, before Thai football was extended to four tiers for the 2017 season.
+The club became Bangkok Glass B in the Bangkok region of Thai League 4, where the team ended third.

-2018 saw another retitle, as BGC ended in the Champions League playoff positions, where their hopes of promotion ended in defeat to Hua Hin City as Phattharaphon Jansuwan led the scoring.
+2018 saw another retitle, to BGC.
+The team reached the playoffs, which ended in defeat to Hua Hin City, as Phattharaphon Jansuwan led the scoring.
 At this point, the club was taken over and renamed Siam FC.

-The side played half the 2019 campaign at Rajamangala University of Technology Thanyaburi, with the other at Nonthaburi Province Stadium, with the side ending in seventh place as Ghanian striker Oscar Plape provided the goals under coach Alireza Hassanalizadeh who was replaced by Philip Adejoh.
+The side played half the 2019 campaign at Rajamangala University of Technology Thanyaburi, with the other at Nonthaburi Province Stadium, as Ghanian striker Oscar Plape provided the goals under coach Alireza Hassanalizadeh, who was later replaced by Philip Adejoh.

-That season saw Sarfo Otis Adjei end as the top scorer for the team led by Kobenan Leon N'Guatta from November 2021, prior to the return of coach Adejoh.
-Adisorn Kittipornpracha was put in charge of the side at the start of the 2022-23 season.
+That season saw Sarfo Otis Adjei end as the top scorer for the team led by Kobenan Leon N'Guatta from November 2021, before the return of coach Adejoh.
+Adisorn Kittipornpracha was put in charge of the side at the start of the following season.

 My visits